catherine-sarquis/catherine-sarquis/README.md

   ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 # Sprouting:
-flashcard app = "designed to help language learners blossom with new vocab"
+language-lift = "a flashcard app designed to help language learners blossom with new vocab"

 # What's in bloom?:
 my skills = "JavaScript, React, Python"